jt-ito/MMP-Renamer/README.md

 **Solution**:
 - Verify username/password in Settings
 - Check AniDB account is active
-- Wait 24 hours if banned (should not happen with proper rate limitingâ€”report as bug)
+- Wait 24 hours if banned (should not happen with proper rate limiting—report as bug)

 #### Items disappear after scanning